YohanesNelsen/rag-llm-implementation/README.md

 This web scraper does not extract Steam account ID to protect user data.

 # Data Cleaning
+This section outlines a process for cleaning the data obtained through "Web Scraping" and merging it into three final databases, which are prepared for further processing.

 ## Requirement
 All csv files from web scraping <br>
 Jupyter Notebook <br>